Reaction to CRA for Denying Individuals Suffering from Type 1 Diabetes

 October 23, 2017 by dccinc

-According to the letter for Revenue Minister Lebouthillier released on Sunday, Diabetes Canada and other therapeutic associations grumbled that it will become extremely difficult for individuals suffering from Type 1 diabetes to qualify disability tax credit, which by the way is worth an average of $1,500 per year.
+According to the letter for Revenue Minister Lebouthillier released on Sunday, Diabetes Canada and other therapeutic associations grumbled that it will become extremely difficult for individuals suffering from Type 1 diabetes to qualify for the disability tax credit, which by the way is worth an average of $1,500 per year.

 What is the latest complaint about Type 1 diabetes disability?

-This latest complaint regarding the government’s tax policy comes after the Liberals were forcefully asked to “reset” the “proposed” tax measures weeks after facing severe backlash and vocal opposition from “small business owners, farmers, doctors and backbench Liberal MPs”.
+This latest complaint regarding the government’s tax policy comes after the Liberals were forcefully asked to “reset” the “proposed” tax measures weeks after facing severe backlash and vocal opposition from “small business owners, farmers, doctors, and backbench Liberal MPs”.
 Read More

 The conservative critics describe the CRA’s treatment of diabetics as another case of a Liberal government drive to build income by pressing conventional Canadians.